InjectiveLabs/mainnet-genesis/GENESIS-CEREMONY.md

 1. This process is intended for technically inclined people who have participated in Injective mainnet dry runs or staking testnets.
 If you aren't already familiar with this process, you are advised against participating due to the risks involved.
 There is no need for you to participate if you feel unprepared - you can create a validator or stake INJ any time after launch.
 2. INJ staked during genesis will be at risk of 5% slashing if your validator double signs.
 If you accidentally misconfigure your validator setup, this can easily happen, and slashed INJ are not expected to be recoverable by any means.
 Additionally, if you double-sign, your validator will be [tombstoned](https://github.com/cosmos/cosmos-sdk/blob/master/docs/spec/slashing/07_tombstone.md) and you will be required to change operator and signing keys.
 3. INJ staked during genesis or after will be locked up as part of the defense against long range attacks for 3 weeks.
-They can be re-delegated or undelegated, but will not be transferrable until transfers are enabled through governance.

-Anyone who intends to participate in the genesis ceremony must submit a pull request containing a valid `gen-tx` to this repository in the `/gentx` folder with a file name like `<moniker>.json`. and transfer their staked INJ to Peggy contract address from same validator Eth address.
+Anyone who intends to participate in the genesis ceremony must submit a pull request containing a valid `gentx` to this repository in the `/gentx` folder with a file name like `<moniker>.json`. and transfer their staked INJ to Peggy contract address from same validator Eth address.

 ## Instructions